Fully Lattice-Linear Algorithms: Related Work

 \section{Related Work}

-\textit{Lattice-linearity}: In \cite{Garg2020}, the authors have studied lattice-linear problems which possess a predicate under which the states naturally form a lattice among all states.
+\textbf{Lattice-linearity}: In \cite{Garg2020}, the authors have studied lattice-linear problems which possess a predicate under which the states naturally form a lattice among all states.
 Problems like the stable marriage problem, job scheduling and others are studied in \cite{Garg2020}.
 In \cite{Garg2021} and \cite{Garg2022}, the authors have studied lattice-linearity in, respectively, housing market problem and several dynamic programming problems.

-In \cite{Gupta2021}, we developed eventually lattice-linear self-stabilizing algorithms, for some non-lattice-linear problems, which impose a lattice in the subset of the state space.
+We studied lattice-linear problems that allow self-stabilization in \cite{Gupta2023a}.
+Specifically, we found that parallelized versions of multiplication and modulo are lattice-linear, and that they allow self-stabilization.
+In \cite{Gupta2021}, we introduced eventually lattice-linear algorithms.
+We developed eventually lattice-linear self-stabilizing algorithms for some non-lattice-linear problems, which impose a lattice in a subset of the state space.

-In this paper, we develop fully lattice-linear algorithms for some non-lattice-linear problems.
+In this paper, we introduce fully lattice-linear algorithms and present algorithms for some non-lattice-linear problems.
 These algorithms induce a lattice among all reachable states.

+Garg, in \cite{Garg2020} studied problems in which a distributive lattice is formed among the global states, where a meet and join can be found for any given pair of states, and meet and join distribute over each-other.
+However, we, in this paper, find that to allow asynchrony, a more relaxed data structure can be allowed.
+Specifically, in a $\prec$-lattice, for a pair of global states, their join can be found, however, their meet may not be found.
+As an illustration, in the instance that we study in \Cref{figure:full-lattices-from-ds-example}, both meet and join can be found for a pair of global states in a $\prec$-lattice, however, in the instance that we study in \Cref{figure:vc-semilattice-example}, a join can be found for a pair of global states in a $\prec$-lattice but a meet is not always found.

-\textit{Dominating set}: Self-stabilizing algorithms for the minimal dominating set problem have been proposed in several works in the literature, for example, in \cite{Xu2003,GODDARD2008,Chiu2014}.
+\textbf{Dominating set}: Self-stabilizing algorithms for the minimal dominating set problem have been proposed in several works in the literature, for example, in \cite{Xu2003,GODDARD2008,Chiu2014}.
 Apart from these, the algorithm in \cite{Hedetniemi2003} converges in $O(n^2)$ moves, and the algorithm in \cite{Turau2007} converges in $9n$ moves under an unfair distributed scheduler.
 The best convergence time among these works is $4n$ moves.
 The eventually lattice-linear algorithm presented in \cite{Gupta2021} for a more generalized version, i.e., the service demand based \mds problem, takes $2n$ moves to converge.

 In this paper, the fully lattice-linear algorithm that we present converges in $n$ moves and is fully tolerant to asynchrony.
-This is an improvement over the results presented in the literature.
+This is an improvement over the algorithms presented in the literature.